chaconnewu/awesome-augmented/original_awesomes/awesome-go.md

 * [Beego](https://github.com/astaxie/beego) - beego is an open-source, high-performance web framework for the Go programming language.
 * [Bone](https://github.com/go-zoo/bone) - Lightning Fast HTTP Multiplexer.
+* [Bxog](https://github.com/claygod/Bxog) - Simple and fast HTTP router for Go.
+It works with routes of varying difficulty, length and nesting.
+And he knows how to create a URL from the received parameters.
 * [chi](https://github.com/pressly/chi) - Small, fast and expressive HTTP router built on net/context.
 * [Echo](https://github.com/labstack/echo) - A fast and unfancy micro web framework for Go.
 * [Gin](https://github.com/gin-gonic/gin) - Gin is a web framework written in Go!
 It features a martini-like API with much better performance, up to 40 times faster.
 If you need performance and good productivity.